MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-troubleshooting.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 02/12/2019
+ms.date: 09/26/2019
 ms.author: justinha
 ms.reviewer: misainat
 ms.lastreviewed: 10/15/2018

 ---
 # Troubleshoot the ASDK
 This article provides common troubleshooting info for the Azure Stack Development Kit (ASDK).
+For help with Azure stack integrated systems, see [Microsoft Azure Stack troubleshooting](../operator/azure-stack-troubleshooting.md).

-If you're experiencing an issue that isn't documented, make sure to check the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack) for assistance.
+Because the ASDK is an evaluation environment, Microsoft Customer Support Services (CSS) does not provide support.
+If you're experiencing an issue that isn't documented, you can get help from experts on the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).

-> [!IMPORTANT]
-> Because the ASDK is an evaluation environment, there's no official support offered through Microsoft Customer Support Services (CSS).

-The recommendations for troubleshooting issues described in this section are derived from several sources and may or may not resolve your particular issue.
-Code examples are provided "as is" and expected results can't be guaranteed.
-This section is subject to frequent edits and updates as improvements to the product are implemented.

 ## Deployment
 ### Deployment failure